International Kenjun Koto Competition

 3. Performance order at the final round will be determined by lottery by the organizer.

-4. Before sending, double-check your sound files to make sure of the best quality of recording.
+4. Before sending, double-check your digital files to make sure of the best quality of recording.

 5. You agree that your photo may be used and reproduced for competition-related purposes.

-Submission and inquiries should be directed to medievaljapan [at] columbia.edu
+Submission and inquiries should be directed to info [at] taihm.org

 International Liaison Office